simul/simul.github.io/unreal/blueprints.md

 Tools
 --------

 There are Blueprint functions provided to test a scene for lightning and for rain.
 For lightning, the "Get Lightning" function will provide the start position, end position, colour and magnitude of any lightning present.
 A magnitude of 0 means there is no lightning present.
-Additionally, the "Get Rain At Position" function will take a given position and return a float between 0.0 and 1.0, indicating the strength of the rain (or snow) at this position.
+Additionally, the "Get Precipitation Strength at Position" function will take a given position and return a float between 0.0 and 1.0, indicating the strength of the rain (or snow) at this position.

 ![](/images/unreal/LightningRainTest.png)
 Example of testing the weather conditions in blueprint.